 Maximizing your Cooper Landing Fishing Experience

 The absolute magical thing about Cooper Landing, Alaska is that it is so perfectly located.
-As a town of about 300 locals, Cooper Landing offers fishermen an amazing set of fishing opportunities.
+As a town of about 300 locals, Cooper Landing offers fishermen an amazing set of fishing opportunities and lots of quality fishing guides in Cooper Landing to help you make the most of your experience.
 In fact, the fishing opportunities are so good that during Salmon season, the population of fishermen crests the 1000 person mark.
 Fishermen aside, this is the upper stretch of the Kenai River and the Russian River is right here too.
 The Kenai River is world famous and likely the spot where the term "Combat Fishing" became an action verb.
 That little tidbit is not surprising considering the amount of Salmon that use the Kenai and Russian Rivers as spawning grounds.
 Also, with only 300 residents there are only so many guides here as compared to larger cities.
 They book incredibly fast.
 In this Kenai Peninsula fishing article, we explore why Cooper Landing helps you maximize your Alaskan fishing adventure.

 Two World-Class Rivers